jorge-ramirez-upm/RepTate/RepTate/docs/source/features.rst

 - Pom-pom model (NLVE)
 - Upper-Convected Maxwell constitutive equation (NLVE)
 - Giesekus constitutive equation (NLVE)
+- Debye theory for neutron scattering from ideal polymer chains (SANS)
 - Basic theories (polynomial, power law, exponential decay, etc, available in all applications)

 Each theory is associated to the application (MW, TTS, etc.) where the theory can be found.